gnat/sublime-outline-notes-publisher/README.md

 * Emphasis line
 ** Bold line

-💬 Comments supported.
+💬 Comments.

-// I wont be output to the final HTML file.
+// I will not be in the HTML file.

-🏗️ Use comments to insert structural metadata.
+🏗️ Comments to insert structural metadata.

-//title THIS TEXT WILL BE ADDED TO <html>➡️<head>➡️<title>...
+//title I will be added to <html> ▶️ <head> ▶️ <title>
 ```

 ## Installation